AliihsanSen/QAI/Readme.md

 ## 🤝 Contributing

-We're excited to welcome contributors to SDET-GENIE!
+We're excited to welcome contributors to QAI!
 Whether you're fixing bugs, improving documentation, or adding new features, your contributions are highly valued.

 ### 💡 Why Contribute?